grgliner/voxResources/README.md

 * loadAll.m
 	- Loads files in the data folder into a single structure in Matlab.
 * MAT2CSV.py
-	- Writes arrarys stored within a .mat file to .csv files
+	- Writes arrays stored within a .mat file to .csv files

+### Note:
+Matlab is avaliable free to all students through OIT.
+Go here: http://www.princeton.edu/software/licenses/software/matlab/ for installation instructions.
+For any problems with installation, please contact the OIT helpdesk.

 # Other Resources
 To perform the Exemplar and Fisher Vector feature extraction you will need to: